Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-packaging-init" %} include `__init__.py` for the namespace(s) in sdists

+#### Service-specific common library code

+There are occasions when common code needs to be shared between several client libraries.
+For example, a set of cooperating client libraries may wish to share a set of exceptions or models.

+{% include requirement/MUST id="python-commonlib-approval" %} gain [Architecture Board] approval prior to implementing a common library.

+{% include requirement/MUST id="python-commonlib-minimize-code" %} minimize the code within a common library.
+Code within the common library is available to the consumer of the client library and shared by multiple client libraries within the same namespace.

+A common library will only be approved if:

+* The consumer of the non-shared library will consume the objects within the common library directly, AND
+* The information will be shared between multiple client libraries

+Let's take two examples:

+1. Implementing two Cognitive Services client libraries, we find that they both rely on the same business logic.
+This is a candidate for choosing a common library.

+2. Two Cognitive Services client libraries have models (data classes) that are the same in shape, but has no or minimal logic associated with them.
+This is not a good candidate for a shared library.
+Instead, implement two separate classes.

 ### Versioning

 {% include requirement/MUST id="python-versioning-semver" %} use [semantic versioning](https://semver.org) for your package.